luna7111/inception/README.md

 ## Use of AI

-No LMMs or Gen-AI was knowinly used in the development of the project or the documentation.
+No LMMs or Gen-AI were knowinly used in the development of the project or the documentation.

 ## Project description